Jun2711/carbon_emission/README.md

     total_carbon_emissions DESC
 LIMIT 10
 ```
+Conclusion: Gamesa Corporación Tecnológica, S.A. is the company with the highest contribution to carbon emission with 9778464.

 ## Question 5: What are the countries with the highest contribution to carbon emissions?
 | country_name | total_carbon_emissions |
 | -----------: | ---------------------: |